Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 23:37 I'm just going to read here.

-23:38 UV feels like one of those old infomercials where it solves everything, which is where we have landed in the Python world.
+23:39 UV feels like one of those old infomercials where it solves everything, which is where

 23:48 So I've had several discussions with friends about UV.

-23:52 And even when we talk about it during my weekly-ish office hours, the list has grown.
+23:52 And even when we talk about it during my weekly ish office hours, the list has grown.

-23:59 And it starts to sound like not just what can it do, but it's a shorter list to say what it cannot do.
+23:58 And it starts to sound like not just what can it do, but when it's a shorter list to say

 24:05 So let's just come up with some.